makersacademy/takeaway-challenge/plan.md

 objects         data                      methods

-dishes          list of dishes            show dishes
+Menu            list of dishes             show dishes
-                array of hashes           add to order(item, number)
+                array of hashes           check is on menu(item)

+Dishes          name, prices

 order           list of dishes ordered    show current order()
                 array of hashes           calculate cost of order